 Source: CVS Health 2019 Corporate Social Responsibility Report

 As one of the largest grocery chains in the U.S., Kroger has 2,757 retail locations, 44 distribution centers, and 34 manufacturing plants that contribute to its energy and carbon impact.
-Its Retail team has achieved 47.4% electricity savings in its supermarkets since 2000.
+Its Retail team has achieved 47.4% energy savings in its supermarkets since 2000.
 Kroger recently set a new science-based goal to reduce absolute GHG emissions from its operations by 30% by 2030.
-In 2019, the company reduced electricity consumption by 2.7%, driven primarily by store efficiency improvements.
+In 2019, the company reduced energy consumption by 2.7%, driven primarily by store efficiency improvements.
 Additional energy-saving initiatives include:

 - Integration of energy-efficient features in new and existing stores